-The NetVault Backup Plug-in for FileSystem only backs up the DFS files and directories; it does not back up the DFS tree.
+The NetVault only backs up the DFS files and directories; it does not back up the DFS tree.
 If the tree structure does not exist during restore, the data is restored to the local file system.

 To back up the DFS tree, you can run a backup pre-script on the client that contains the DFS root to write the tree structure to a file that is included in the backup.
-Alternatively, you can back up the DFS structure external to NetVault Backup.
+Alternatively, you can back up the DFS structure external to NetVault.
 For example, you can use the Windows tool dfscmd with the "batch" option to write the DFS structure to a ".bat" file:

 '''

-dfscmd /view <\rootservername\namespace /batch > <path\filename.bat>
+dfscmd /view <\\rootservername\namespace /batch > <path\filename.bat>

 '''